Benefits of Physiotherapy Exercises

 Often it’s hard it commit to exercises on your own or be motivated to complete those recommended by your Physiotherapist, which is why it’s important to stick to the guided schedule so that you can reduce setbacks and guarantee maximum improvement as quickly as possible.

-One of the biggest issues that Physiotherapists face, is managing their clients’ expectations.
+One of the biggest issues that our Physiotherapists in Camberwell work to handle, is managing their clients’ expectations.
 It is important for the conversation between physio and client to be open and transparent to ensure your long-term outcomes are achieved, and not simply short-term pain relief.
 For example, if you haven’t completed the stretches or exercises that your physio has set, while it’s not ideal for your recovery, it’s important you communicate that to your physio.
 Without that knowledge, your physio may think their rehabilitation plan is not going well and therefore change it.
 It is also important to have this relationship so that your physiotherapist can continually challenge your goals and help to make you the best version of yourself you can become!

 Everyone can benefit from exercise; however problems arise when the exercise or the program is performed inappropriately.
 Common mistakes that cause injury often include